How to date someone with adhd

 We know that dating someone with ADHD can be demanding and stressful, and it’s important that you take care of your own needs and well-being.
 This means that you need to set boundaries, ask for help when you need it, engage in self-care activities that recharge your batteries, and seek support from your friends, family, or a therapist if necessary.

 Remember that you can’t fix or control your partner’s ADHD, and that it’s not your responsibility to do so.
-You can only love and support them as they are and make healthy choices for your own happiness and growth.
+You can love and support them as they are and make healthy choices for your own happiness and growth.

 Conclusion